HORRIFIC RAPE: Sleeping Englewood Woman Said She Thought Family Friend Was Her Husband

 Argueta, who is married and also lives in Englewood, then asked Officer Adolfo Gutierrez “if he could step out and give him a few minutes to speak with them.”

-The officer told Agueta in on uncertain terms that he was “not going anywhere.”
+The officer told Agueta in no uncertain terms that he was “not going anywhere.”

 Argueta continued apologizing, but the couple didn’t want to hear it, investigators said.
 He was then taken into custody.